-If that sounds like too much information about where she ended up, everything in the remainder of the story hinged on getting Sira to Tétouan in 1936.
+That’s a lot of information about how and where she ended up, but everything in the remainder of the story hinged on getting Sira to Tétouan in 1936.
 Both Germans and Brits were swarming around Tétouan hoping to gain some advantage over the view of the Strait of Gibraltar before the coming war in Europe.

 Gorgeous to Watch